 Through the 1940s and ’50s, plastics and synthetics were first introduced.

 In 1992, visitors to the CNE could put on a headset and step into virtual-reality gaming.

 Exhibits at The Ex

-Throughout the early years, while the latest in farm machinery was on display for those in agriculture, major technological advancements like the telephone (1888) were also being demonstrated.
+Throughout the early years, while the latest in farm machinery was on display for those in agriculture, significant technological advancements like the telephone (1888) were also being demonstrated.